Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a scheduled scaling action to scale out the number of EC2 instances shortly before the increase in user traffic occurs.
 - [ ] Manually add a few more EC2 instances to the Auto Scaling group to support the increase in user traffic.

-### A root account owner has given full access of his S3 bucket to one of the IAM users using the bucket ACL.
+### A root account owner has given full access of his S3 bucket to one of the IAM users using the bucket `ACL`.
 When the IAM user logs in to the S3 console, which actions can he perform?

 - [ ] He can just view the content of the bucket.
 - [ ] He can do all the operations on the bucket.
-- [x] It is not possible to give access to an IAM user using ACL.
+- [x] It is not possible to give access to an IAM user using `ACL`.
 - [ ] The IAM user can perform all operations on the bucket using only API/SDK.

 ### An Amazon S3 bucket in a SysOps Administrator's account can be accesses by users in other AWS accounts.
 How can the Administrator ensure that the bucket is only accessible to members of the Administrator's AWS account?

 - [ ] Move the S3 bucket from a public subnet to a private subnet in the Amazon VPC.
-- [x] Change the bucket Access Control List (ACL) to restrict access to the bucket owner.
+- [x] Change the bucket Access Control List (`ACL`) to restrict access to the bucket owner.
 - [ ] Enable server-side encryption for all objects in the bucket.
 - [ ] Use only Amazon S3 presigned URLs for accessing objects in the bucket.